haritha3679/up-N-smoke/README.md

 Link to interactive cannabis sales analysis, Massachusetts map for marijuana licensed businesses and database tables: <a href='https://haritha79.pythonanywhere.com/UpNsmoke/'><strong>click here</strong></a><br><br>
 Link to interactive national legalization map: <a href='https://haritha3679.github.io/up-N-smoke/'><strong>click here</strong></a><br>
 This national map shows when Medical and Recreational Cannabis licenses were granted for each state and color codes them.
-D3.JS takes Json as an input, plots the map with the pop up message about the licenses and year they were approved
+D3.JS takes Json as an input, plots the map with the pop up message about the licenses and year they were approved <br>
 Up-N-smoke/index_rec_med.html - calls below .js script <br>
 Up-N-smoke/static/js/logic_rec.js<br>